Some myth-busting information about our finances

-On the income side, we receive an amount from historic charitable trusts and an almost identical amount is paid out by us to local and international charities which we support.
-Apart from fees for funerals, weddings and so on, all of which are fixed by Parliament and not within our gift to change, all other income is from the people of St. James’ whether a regular member of the congregation or not, through direct giving or fund-raising activities such as our coffee mornings.
+On the income side, we receive an amount from historic charitable trusts, and an almost identical amount is paid out by us to local and international charities which we support.
+Apart from fees for funerals, weddings and so on, all of which are fixed nationally by Parliament and not within our gift to change, all other income is from the people of St. James’, whether a regular member of the congregation or not, through direct giving or fund-raising activities such as our coffee mornings.
 We also rely heavily on volunteer labour.

 Any notion that the church is well off and doesn’t need financial help to keep it open is very wide of the mark.
 With a medieval building to maintain, heat, light and insure, we are always grateful for donations and legacies.